mogamoga1024/simple-tap-event.js/README.md

     }
     ```

-- `maxDistance` (optional): Allowed movement distance (in pixels).
+- `maxDistance` (optional): Allowed movement distance in pixels.
-  If omitted, `TapEvent.maxDistance` is used (default: `0`).
+  If omitted, the value of `TapEvent.maxDistance` is used.

----

 ### `TapEvent.off(element, listener?)`

-Removes tap events.
+Removes tap event(s).

-- If `listener` is omitted, all listeners for the element are removed.
+- If `listener` is omitted, all listeners registered to the target element are removed.

----

 ### `TapEvent.destroy()`

-Removes all registered tap events.
+Removes all tap events.

----

 ### `TapEvent.maxDistance`

-Sets a global maximum movement distance (in pixels).
+Sets the global maximum movement distance in pixels.
-Used when `maxDistance` is not specified in `TapEvent.on`.
-Default is `0`.

 ```js
 TapEvent.maxDistance = 15;